ChicagoBoothML/ExecML/project.md

 ---

 Your class project is an opportunity for you to explore an interesting Machine Learning problem of your choice in the context of a real-world data set.
-Your class project must be about new things you have done this semester; you can't use results you have developed in previous semesters.
+Your class project must be about new things you have done for this course; you can not use results you have developed in previous courses.
 We will provide some project ideas here, but the best idea is to combine Machine Learning with a problem in your business area.

 Here are examples of successful projects from past: